How Cycling for Health Will Change Your Life

 It’s worth trying, right?

-Here are just a few ways to access the transformative power of cycling right now.
+Here are just a few ways to access the transformative power of cycling for health and fun right now.

 Volunteer at a Bike Co-Op

 Not only does volunteering make you feel awesome about yourself, volunteering at a bike co-op teaches you even more about bike mechanics and hooks you up with other bike enthusiasts or newbies in your neighborhood.

 Many co-ops offer earn-a-bike programs where each volunteer hour gives you “credit” toward a bike of your own.
 Get your fingers greasy and meet some other hot bikers.
 It’s a win-win.

 You may not have time to log hours as a volunteer, and that’s okay.
 Instead, consider taking a bike workshop, offered all over the city at co-ops and cycle shops.